 Origin of heavy water

-Examples from the Web for heavy water
+Scientific definitions for heavy water

 The nucleus of most hydrogen atoms consists of a single proton, but in one isotope of hydrogen, called deuterium or heavy hydrogen, the nucleus also contains a neutron and thus weighs nearly twice as much as standard hydrogen.
 The substance called heavy water is chemically identical to ordinary water (H2O), except that the hydrogen atoms in the molecule are the deuterium isotopes (D2O).
 Heavy water makes up a small percentage (0.02%) of water naturally occurring on Earth.
 It is an excellent moderator for nuclear reactions, slowing down the fast neutrons produced in a nuclear fission reaction, increasing the likelihood that the neutrons will successfully collide with heavy nuclei to cause further fission.
 Although heavy water is chemically nearly identical with ordinary water, it is about ten percent heavier and interferes with cell mitosis if consumed in place of normal water.
 Ice cubes made of heavy water are denser than ordinary liquid water and will sink to the bottom of a glass of cola.